vuejs/vuepress/packages/docs/docs/guide/markdown.md

 :::

 ::: details
-This is a details block, which does not work in That is / Edge
+This is a details block, which does not work in IE / Edge
 :::

 ### Custom Title